AdobeDocs/workfront.sv-SE/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/configure-ai-collaborators.md

 1. Ange ett namn för medarbetaren i fältet Medarbetarens namn.
 Det här namnet visas i listan med tillgängliga tilldelningar för en uppgift.
    <!--1.
 Select whether the collaborator will use a brand or Adobe Brand Intelligence for its reviews.-->
    <!--1.
 (Conditional) If the AI Collaborator will use Adobe Brand Intelligence, select the tenant that it will use.-->
-1. <!--(Conditional) If the AI Collaborator will use a Brand,-->Välj det varumärke och den varumärkesriktlinje som ska användas.
+1. &#x200B;<!--(Conditional) If the AI Collaborator will use a Brand,-->Välj det varumärke och den varumärkesriktlinje som ska användas.
 1. Klicka på **Spara**.

 ## Hantera AI-samarbetspartners